jfaganUK/rucinet/README.md

-# RUCINET - a package to interaction with UCINET files in R.
+# RUCINET - an R package to interact with UCINET files

-This package is intended to help with getting data from UCINET into R and back again.
+This package is intended to ease the movement of data between R and UCINET.

-At this current time I have it reading single v6404 binary matrices.
-More to come in the future.
+At this current time, it only reliably reads a single v6404 binary matrix from UCINET to R.

 See ths example.
 You will neeed to install `devtools` in order to install it directly from Github.

 ```{r}
 devtools::install_git('https://github.com/jfaganUK/rucinet')